synapsechain/ProjectManagement/README.md

 # ProjectManagement
-It's a test task implementation example using .net core 3.1 Task description you can find in `Software Challenge.pdf` document
+It's a test task implementation example using .net core 3.1
+You can find task description in `software-challenge.pdf` document
 ## Dependencies
 - Microsoft.EntityFrameworkCore (SqlServer/InMemory with Code-First approach)
 - Microsoft.EntityFrameworkCore.Proxies (lazy loading for entities)